Lepresean/Lepresean/README.md

 wiring should go ground to button, button side 2 to gpio pin

-Use "Button(gpio pin #)" command to point to gpio pin in python gpio pin layout shown in gpio-pinout-diagram.png gpio pins have 2 numbers to confuse you - pay attention to the ones on the outside labels in the picture, not the numbers that are written on the pins themselves
+Use "Button(gpio pin #)" command to point to gpio pin in python raspberrypi gpio pin layout diagrams can be found online

+gpio pins have 2 numbers to confuse you - pay attention to the ones on the outside labels in the picture, not the numbers that are written on the pins themselves

 Don't connect wire from voltage gpio pins to other ones without some resistor or something, it is bad.